MegaBitmap/PS2-SNL/README.md

 Click Start Server and make sure to allow.
 ![udpbd-vexfat-firewall](readmeImages/udpbd-vexfat-firewall.jpg)
 If you miss clicked, either move the SNL-Manager folder inside a new folder or manually delete the inbound rules for udpbd-vexfat in 'Windows Defender Firewall with Advanced Security'.
+This will start the UDPBDTray notification tray icon which runs the server itself.
+UDPBDTray is used to show/hide console output, open the manager app, or shutdown the server.
-udpbd-vexfat is started as a separate process, SNL-Manager can be closed and the server will run in the background.
+After UDPBDTray is started SNL-Manager can be closed.
 The server needs to be open and running for the entire play session (Disable sleep on the PC).
 Now you are ready to play, run Enceladus or reboot the PS2.
 ![snl](readmeImages/snl.jpg)